Francis / Goutebroze

 Cortical development and pathology

-Using molecular and cellular biology, our group questions the normal functions during development of three cortical dysplasia proteins (Eml1, Caspr2, Dcx) associated with the cytoskeleton and the plasma membrane, and effects of their mutation.
+Using genetics, biochemistry and neurobiology, our group has identified certain key causes of severe neurodevelopmental abnormalities.
+We have questioned the normal functions during development of several cortical proteins (Eml1, Caspr2, Dcx, Dync1h1, Lis1, Rpgrip1l, Dlgap4) associated with the cytoskeleton and the plasma membrane, and effects of their mutation leading to cortical dysplasias.

 Summary

-We focus principally on three proteins mutated in brain malformations or more subtle cortical abnormalities in human.
+Three major proteins mutated in brain malformations or more subtle cortical abnormalities in human have been the focus of our studies in recent years.
 Cortical malformations are frequent causes of drug-resistant epilepsy and intellectual disability.
 More subtle abnormalities may be present in idiopathic and mesial temporal lobe epilepsies and in neuropsychiatric disorders.
 Cortical defects can arise through abnormal neuronal proliferation, migration and/or connectivity.
-We use the Eml1, Caspr2 and Dcx proteins as points of entry to better understand normal cortical development and physiopathology.
+We have used the Eml1, Caspr2 and Dcx proteins as points of entry to better understand normal cortical development and physiopathology.
 We found that Eml1, likely to be involved in microtubule dynamics, is mutated in severe subcortical heterotopia, associated with mis-positioned neurons in the white matter.
-Its role in cortical development is currently unknown.
-We study Eml1 in mouse neuronal progenitors and post-mitotic neurons and question potentially novel mechanisms leading to heterotopia.
+Its role in cortical development was previously unknown.
+Eml1 was studied in neuronal progenitors (e.g. radial glial cells) and immature migrating and differentiating neurons.
+We identified novel mechanisms leading to heterotopia, including by also identifying Rpgrip1l, Dlgap4 and more recently CerS genes.
 Mutations in Caspr2, an adhesion protein, are found in a wide spectrum of disorders, including syndromic epilepsy and autism.
 Better known for its roles at the nodes of Ranvier, its neurodevelopmental functions have been little-studied.
 It may be essential for adhesive capacities of migrating neurons and during the formation of synapses at the axonal initial segment, hypotheses we are testing.
-We also question the consequences of patient mutations on these functions.
+We question the consequences of patient mutations on these functions.
 DCX, a microtubule-associated protein is mutated in heterotopia and severe brain gyral abnormalities such as lissencephaly.
-Dcx knockout mice are an excellent model to study aberrant connectivity and hyperexcitability related to migration defects, epilepsy and behavioral abnormalities.
-Studying mutant mice and patient mutations (in collaboration with clinicians) for these three proteins will reveal novel insights into the causes and consequences of abnormal neuronal positioning and connectivity, related to cortical malformations and neuropsychiatric disorders.
+The Dcx knockout is an excellent model to study perturbed subcellular mechanisms, aberrant connectivity and hyperexcitability related to migration defects, epilepsy and behavioral abnormalities.
+Studying in vivo and human in vitro models, as well as patient mutations (in collaboration with clinicians) for Eml1, Caspr2 and Dcx reveals novel insights into the causes and consequences of abnormal neuronal positioning and connectivity, related to cortical malformations and neuropsychiatric disorders.

 Research project

-Malformations of cortical development are frequent causes of drug-resistant epilepsy and intellectual disability1.
-At least 40% of intractable epilepsy patients are estimated to have severe cortical malformations, and more subtle abnormalities may be underestimated in idiopathic epilepsy2, in mesial temporal lobe epilepsy3 and in neuropsychiatric disorders (e.g. 4 and see below).
+Malformations of cortical development are frequent causes of drug-resistant epilepsy and intellectual disability (1).
+At least 40% of intractable epilepsy patients are estimated to have severe cortical malformations, and more subtle abnormalities may be underestimated in idiopathic epilepsy, in mesial temporal lobe epilepsy and in neuropsychiatric disorders.
 Cortical defects can arise through abnormal neuronal proliferation, migration and/or connectivity, and many neurodevelopmental genes play roles in several of these steps.
 Of interest, some mutated genes can give rise to either severe malformations or more subtle abnormalities in patients, depending on the mutation.
 The molecular and cellular mechanisms involved in cortex development, and physiopathology related to gene mutations, are still being elucidated.
-We choose to focus on the roles of 3 proteins (Eml1, Caspr2, Dcx), which when mutated in patients give rise to a spectrum of ‘neuronal migration’ disorders (cortical dysplasia).
+We choose to focus on the roles of three proteins (Eml1, Caspr2, Dcx), which when mutated in patients give rise to a spectrum of cortical dysplasias or neuropsychiatric disorders.
 We use these proteins as points of entry to better understand key steps of normal and pathological cortical development.
-We are also completing studies on two further proteins (Tuba1a and SCHIP-1) involved in similar processes.
+Eml1’s role in cortical development is relatively unknown (2-4).
+We study Eml1 in neuronal progenitors and post-mitotic neurons and question novel mechanisms leading to subcortical heterotopia (Project 1).
+Defects in the CNTNAP2 gene, coding for the adhesion protein Caspr2, have also recently been characterized in a wide and expanding spectrum of neurodevelopmental disorders, including cortical dysplasia-focal epilepsy syndrome (CDFE) (5) and autism (6).
+Caspr2 is well-known for its roles in axo-glial contacts at the Nodes of Ranvier (7), but its neurodevelopmental functions are little-studied.
+We question molecular and cellular functions of Caspr2 during neuronal migration and synaptogenesis, and the consequences of CNTNAP2 variants identified in patients on these functions (Project 2).
+DCX, a microtubule-associated protein (MAP) which also interacts with membrane proteins, is mutated in heterotopia or severe gyral abnormalities (8,9).
+We question the subcellular mechanisms, connectivity of aberrantly positioned neurons, origins of hyperexcitability and behavioral deficits in the Dcx knockout (KO) model (Project 3).
+The aim is to find new strategies for rescuing the phenotypes.

-Project 1 : Characterization of the Eml1 protein, mutated in HeCo mice, and its role in neuronal progenitors and post-mitotic neurons
+Project 1 : Heterotopia genes and their roles in neuronal progenitors and neurons

 Cellular causes of heterotopia have been thought to be primarily due to neuronal migration defects.
-Eml1 is expressed not only in post-mitotic neurons but also in dividing cells, and ectopic progenitors were identified in HeCo cortices (Fig 1).
-Extremely important neuronal progenitors during corticogenesis are radial glial (RG) cells, which give rise to other subtypes of progenitors and post-mitotic neurons, and serve as guides for migrating neurons (Fig 1)10.
-Primary abnormalities in RG cells may hence represent an overlooked cause of heterotopia in HeCo mice and patients with EML1 mutations.
+Eml1 is expressed not only in post-mitotic neurons but also in dividing cells, and ectopic progenitors were identified in Eml1 mutant cortices (Fig 1).
+Extremely important neuronal progenitors during corticogenesis are radial glial (RG) cells, which give rise to other subtypes of progenitors as well as post-mitotic immature neurons, and serve as guides for migrating neurons (Fig 1, 10).
+Primary abnormalities in RG cells may hence represent an overlooked cause of heterotopia.
+We identified mutations in human and mouse Eml1/EML1, showing a role of cortical progenitors in the heterotopia phenotype 2.
+Mitotic and primary cilia abnormalities were characterized (3; 4; Zaidi et al, submitted).
+Clinical and bioinformatics studies revealed further heterotopia patients, with mutations in RPGRIP1L and DLGAP4, each gene casting a new light on heterotopia (4; Romero et al., 2022).
+These are novel data involving stem cells and progenitors which underline new mechanisms for this severe malformation.

 Project 2 : Characterizing neurodevelopmental roles of Caspr2